Scriptural Reasons to Try Gratitude Journaling

 Benefits of Praise

-When they ask why you're so glowing, just tell them about your Thanks Journal, and about God in you.
+When they ask why you're glowing, just tell them about your gratitude journal, and about God in you.

 In Everything Give Thanks, with a Grateful Heart